thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 For all-sky conditions the brightening effect of SDR (positive trend) is stronger for large SZAs (Figures  and ) ranging from about $0.1\,\%/y$ to about $0.7\,\%/y$.
-The trends in the morning and afternoon hours are more or less consistent with small differences, which can be attributed to systematic diurnal variations of aerosols, particularly during the warm period of the year (Wang et al. 2021).
+The trends in the morning and afternoon hours are more or less consistent with small differences at small SZAs which can be attributed to effects on clear sky SDR from systematic diurnal patterns of aerosols during the warm period of the year (Wang et al.

-For cloudy-sky conditions (Figure ), we can not discern any significant dependence of the SDR trend with SZA.
-For SZAs $16^{\circ}$ -
+2021).
+Note that SZAs less than $35^{\circ}$ can only occur during the warm period of the year when clear skies are more frequent.

-$50^{\circ}$, the trends range within about $\pm 0.2\,\%/y$, with a weak statistical significance.
+For cloudy-sky conditions (Figure ), we can not discern any significant dependence of the SDR trend with SZA as the variability of irradiance is dominated by the cloud effects.
+For SZAs $25^{\circ}$ - $75^{\circ}$, the trends range within about $\pm 0.2\,\%/y$, with a weak statistical significance.
 Between $50^{\circ}$ and $75^{\circ}$ SZA the trends for the period before noon are stronger and negative, possibly associated with stronger attenuation by clouds under oblique incidence angles.

 ## 3.3 Long term trends by season